tsdat/tsdat/docs/tutorials/pipeline_customization.md

     try to run the test `CheckMonotonic` on all "COORDS", and one of my coordinate variables is a string array (e.g., 'direction': ['x','y','z'], this function will fail).
 Fix this by replacing "COORDS" with only numeric coordinates (e.g. 'time') or add the failing coordinate to the exclude section.

+`"CheckMonotonic" fails for "X" values in variable "time"`

+:   If a timestamp isn't sequentially increasing, this check will fail the entire pipeline and tell you in the error
+    message which timestamps have failed (which timestamps are earlier in time than the previous timestamp).
+This is typically due to a datalogger writing error.
+The only built-in fix for this in the pipeline is to change the handler from `FailPipeline` to `RemoveFailedValues`, which will drop the suspect timestamps and leave a gap.
+Otherwise the timestamps will need to be fixed manually, assuming the missing timestamps are recoverable.

 `If a QC handler doesn't appear to be running on a variable`